Outcomes4Me Secures $21M in Funding Learn more >>

 Being an engaged member of your healthcare team means asking questions, seeking clarity, and knowing where to find reliable information.
 This knowledge empowers you to have more meaningful conversations with your doctors and loved ones.
 It transforms you from a passive recipient of care into a confident advocate for your own health.
 Remember, every person’s cancer journey is unique, and your risk group provides the specific context needed to tailor a plan that’s right for you.

-Partner with your oncology team
+How to partner with your care team

 Think of your relationship with your oncology team as a true partnership.
 They bring the medical expertise, and you bring the invaluable knowledge of your own body, priorities, and life.
 Understanding your risk group is crucial because it’s the common language you’ll use to discuss your path forward.
 This classification is key to guiding treatment decisions—a very low-risk cancer might be managed with active surveillance, while a high-risk cancer will likely require more immediate treatment.
 Don’t hesitate to ask your doctor to explain your risk group and what it means for you until you feel completely comfortable with the information.